ProseMirror/website/pages/guide/collab.md

  - Track a current document version

- - Tell editors that submit changes whether their changes are accepted (which can be done simply by comparing that editor's current version with the central version)
+ - Accept changes from editors, and when these can be applied, add them to its list of changes

- - Provide a way for editors to receive new changes made by peers
+ - Provide a way for editors to fetch changes since a given version

 Let's implement a trivial central authority that runs in the same JavaScript environment as the editors.